metayeti/YABS.js/README.md

 }
 ```

-The above build instructions file generates a "build.js" file (rather than the default "yabs.min.js" if the `"output_file"` entry was omitted), and it uses the "--compress" compiler option (rather than the default "--mangle --compress").
+The above build instructions file generates a "build.js" file (rather than the default "yabs.min.js" if the `"output_file"` entry was omitted), and it uses the "--compress" compiler option rather than the default "--mangle --compress".
+A brief explanation of these options is that --compress will simply eliminate whitespace and comments whereas --mangle will also rename variables to their shortest forms.
+The reason YABS.js uses --compress only is so the code can be beautified easily and audited for safety.

 ### 4. Using the preprocessor

-The preprocessor adds a layer of metaprogramming features which we can utilize when compiling sourcefiles.
-For example, we can use preprocessor variables to control which code inside of a sourcefile gets compiled in the final output file.
-This way we can add, for example, debugging features which we can skip in the final release build.
+The preprocessor adds a layer of metaprogramming facilities which we can utilize when compiling sourcefiles.
+This adds a lot of power to our build process.
+For example, we can use preprocessor variables to control which code inside of a sourcefile gets compiled into the final output file.
+This way we can for example add debugging features which we using during development, and which we can then skip in the final release build.
+There is a lot more we can do with the preprocessor, but YABS.js primarily focuses on preprocessor variables.

-To use preprocessor variables, first add a `"variables"` entry to any individual `"sources"` entry, for example:
+To use preprocessor variables, first add a `"variables"` entry to any individual `"sources"` entry.
+Inside, list all the variables that you wish to use when certain command line parameters are invoked.
+For example:

  ```JSON
   "sources": [